 Spending Too Much Time on Your Roof

-While it may be challenging to know whether a leak is a result of you being on your roof too much, it’s best not to spend too much time up there.
+While it may be challenging to know whether a leak results from you being on your roof too much, it’s best not to spend too much time up there.
 A roof is more fragile than it appears.
-The materials can crack and break quite easily if you step in the wrong place.
+The materials can break if you step in the wrong place.

 If you think there’s a good reason to go on your roof, it’s better to contact a trained professional that can do it safely.

 The United States gets around 30 inches of rain every year on average.
-We rely on our gutters to transport rainwater off of our roof and away from our property.
-Clogged or damaged gutters can create a vast array of issues, such as water damage and mold.
+We rely on our gutters to transport rainwater off our roof and away from our property.
+Clogged or damaged drains can create many issues, such as water damage and mold.

-To prevent gutter issues, be sure to have a licensed contractor inspect your roof at least once per year.
-It’s always better to make sure your gutters are clear right before the rainy season.
+To prevent gutter issues, have a licensed contractor inspect your roof at least once per year.
+It’s always better to ensure your gutters are clear before the rainy season.

 Signs of a Leaking Roof

-Sometimes, a roof leak is easy to notice when you see a massive water spot on your ceiling.
-However, other times it can be quite tricky to see a leaking spot.
+Sometimes, a roof leak is easily noticed when you see a massive water spot on your ceiling.
+However, it can be tricky to catch a leaking area at other times.
 Here are a few signs to look out for:

-If you look up at your ceiling and see a water puddle with a slight brown color to it, you’re looking at a roof leak.
-Some smaller leaks may be tricky to spot as they can occur in darker areas of your property.
+If you look up at your ceiling and see a water puddle with a slight brown color, you’re looking at a roof leak.
+Some minor leaks may be tricky to spot as they can occur in darker areas of your property.
 If there’s any sign of discoloration on your ceiling, it’s wise to inspect it thoroughly for a leak or mold.

 Any indication of water dripping from the ceiling or down your walls is usually never a good sign.
 The drip is typically a result of a roof leak somewhere on your property.
-If you see dripping water, you may want to contact a roofer to inspect your structure and try to find the source of the leak.
+If you see dripping water, you may want to contact a roofer to inspect your structure and find the leak’s source.

 Organic Growth On Exterior Walls

-While moss on the side of your home can add a nice rustic touch to your aesthetics, it’s usually a sign that your gutters and downspout aren’t working properly.
+While most on the side of your home can add a nice rustic touch to your aesthetics, it’s usually a sign that your gutters and downspout aren’t working correctly.
 An excessive amount of moss usually requires an inspection to see if there’s water building up on your structure.

 Roof Leaks And Mold

-A roof leak can either cause direct or indirect mold growth in your home.
-If there’s a leak into your attic, the condensation will be the leading cause of the mold.
-Puddles or excessive amounts of water leaking in from the roof can cause the fungi to produce spores and spread throughout your property.
+A roof leak can cause direct or indirect mold growth in your home.
+If there’s a leak in your attic, condensation will be the leading cause of mold.
+Puddles or excessive water leaking from the roof can cause the fungi to produce spores and spread throughout your property.

 Mold is a problem any homeowner should take seriously.
 Not only can it damage your home, but it can also cause severe health risks if left untreated.
 What’s more, the spores can spread incredibly fast.
 They can start in a small corner of your basement and end up in other rooms in just a few days.